Kinkuna, Queensland: Geography

+Most of the locality is within the Burrum Coast National Park which extends into neighbouring Woodgate and Goodwood to the south.
+The area outside the national park is within the north-west of the locality; the land use there is predominantly growing sugarcane and other crops with some rural residential housing mostly beside the Elliott River.

 History

-Gotlow takes its name from the Gotlow railway station, which was named on 3 April 1913 by the Queensland Railways Department and is an Aboriginal word meaning koala.
+Gotlow railway station was named on 3 April 1913 by the Queensland Railways Department and is an Aboriginal word meaning koala.

 The locality takes its name from the Kinkuna railway station which was named by the Queensland Railways Department on 9 April 1941.
 Kinkuna is an Aboriginal word meaning "laughing".

+The Burrum Coast National Park was established in 1999 as the amalgamation of the Kinkuna, Woodgate and Burrum River national parks.